Lutsk Air Base: History

 It was home to 806th Fighter-Bomber Aviation Regiment (806 APIB) which flew Su-17 aircraft as recently as 1992.
 It currently serves as storage base for Sukhoi Su-24 bombers.
 From 1945 to 1992, the regiment was part of the 289th Division of the 57th Air Army, then the 14th Air Army, then the Air Forces of the Carpathian Military District, then the 14th Air Army once more.
 The airport use was abandoned in 2006.
 In 2018 it was revived and became the home of the 204th Tactical Aviation Brigade, which was before the 2014 Russian annexation of Crimea based in Belbek Airport.

 The base was the target of Russian airstrikes by Russian armed forces on 27 February and 11 March 2022.
-In the first attack two aircraft resembling Su-24 were destroyed according to commercial satellite imagery, however, there were no Su-24s deployed with the unit based at the airbase.
+In the first attack four Su-24 that were stored were destroyed.
+In the second attack four soldiers died and six more were wounded, while the airbase was completely destroyed, according to the town mayor.